oxcamne/oxcam/docs/event_record.md

 Ticking the **Members Only** checkbox restricts registration to members in good-standing at the time the event will take place.
 Full members with auto-renewing subscriptions will be assumed to be in good standing even if the event takes place after their currently paid date.
 Non-member alums and members whose renewal date precedes the event will need to join or renew at the time of registration.

+Ticking the **Hidden** checkbox excludes the event from being shown in the Home page calendar and My Account page.
+This might be an event for the organizers only, or for our OxCam10 group.
+Only members sent the notice or link explicitly will be aware of the event.

 Leaving Members Only unchecked allows any Oxbridge alumni to register.
 In this case, ticking **Allow Join** allows alumni to choose to join or renew as part of the registration process, as a convenience.
 For certain events, such as the Freshers' event, we do not allow join as registration includes the first year's membership.

 If a number is placed in the **Guests** field it limits the total party size a member can register, including themself.